PerseusInLSC/Crab-Game-Computer/README.md

 PS:
-I wonder what will happen if you (↑↑↓↓←→←→BA)?
+I wonder what will happen if you (↑↑↓↓←→←→BA) or type Turbo before the game starts?
 Nothing?